ember-learn/guides-source/guides/release/contributing/index.md

 Here is an example of updating a method.
 At the top of the section for [`store.createRecord()`](https://api.emberjs.com/ember-data/release/classes/Store/methods/createRecord?anchor=createRecord), you can find the words "Defined in."

-[Insert screenshot and provide alternate text if needed]

 Next to the words is, once again, the link to the source code [`ds-model-store.ts`](https://github.com/emberjs/data/blob/master/packages/store/addon/-private/system/ds-model-store.ts).

 Please follow the contributing guide in the specific repo.
 (Here is an example of the [contributing guide for Ember.js](https://github.com/emberjs/ember.js/blob/master/CONTRIBUTING.md).)